wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

    ```

 ## Modes of Operation
 To integrate this feature to WSO2 API Manager, a custom handler is implemented with the handleRequest and handleResponse methods.
-For every request, there need to be two sideband calls to ASE.
+For every request, WSO2 gateway will send two sideband calls to ASE.
 First one is to analyze the metadata (Endpoint: ASE/request).
 The second one is to pass the status of the overall request after connecting to the backend (EndPoint: ASE/response).
 Second sideband call is mainly for the learning mode of AI Engine.

-There are three modes of operation when implementing the feature.
-Depends on the requirement, the client can choose the mode.
+There are three modes of operation when implementing the extension.
 1. Sync Mode
 2. Async Mode
 3. Hybrid Mode